Gulistan, Dhaka: Origins

-Gulistan derives its name from a cinema hall named for the Persian word گلستان, built by businessman Khan Bahadur Fazle Dosani from Kolkata, inaugurated in 1953 by the Aga Khan III.
+Gulistan derives its name from a cinema hall named for the Persian word گلستان, built by businessman, Fazal Khan Bahadur Dosani from Kolkata, inaugurated in 1953 by the Aga Khan III.
 The three-storey building, initially named Liberty, served as Dhaka's first modern air-conditioned theatre and became a prominent cultural and entertainment centre in the 1950s and 1960s, showcasing films from both East Pakistan and West Pakistan.
 Additionally, the area was renowned for a Mughal-era cannon.
 However, the cinema hall was demolished in 2005, and the cannon was some time relocated to Osmani Udyan.

 Once considered the busiest commercial hub in Dhaka, the area experienced heavy vehicular and pedestrian traffic at all hours due to its concentration of shopping, entertainment, and dining establishments that drew visitors from across the city.
 Among the notable former businesses were Chow Chin Chow, reportedly Dhaka's first Chinese restaurant that introduced local residents to Chinese cuisine.
 Gulistan was also home to Baby Ice Cream, cited as the city's pioneer ice cream parlor.
 With its diverse array of retail stores, cinemas, and culinary offerings, Gulistan historically served as a popular destination for shopping, entertainment, and dining in central Dhaka before undergoing changes over the years.